jassadeol/jassadeol.github.io/README.md

 A public-speaking web app that acts like your personal AI Coach.

-This is personal project I am developing using Python, React and Typescript.
+This is personal project I am developing using Python, React, Typescript and PostgreSQL.
 It incorporates OpenAI API along with NLTK and Whisper.

 [Toastmasters Coach - Website](https://www.figma.com/proto/as6PA96jKmy5fEWSjMm0zN/Toastmasters-Coach?node-id=1-2&t=MlNnxMR0nzXEOGul-1&starting-point-node-id=1%3A2)